Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks: 5 Performance Evaluation

-Theoretically, it is well-known that deep reinforcement learning algorithms (including DDPG algorithms) solve MDP problems and achieve the optimal results with much less memory and computational resources.
-We provide the optimality verification of DDPG-based algorithms in Alg.
-3 in a one-way-two-flow road intersection in Fig.~\ref{Fig:RoadIntersectionInModel}.
-The reasons are as follows: (i) the MDP problem in such a simplified scenario is explicitly defined and the theoretically optimal policy can be obtained using the Python MDP Toolbox \cite{Python_MDP}; and (ii) this optimality verification process also serves a good code debugging process before we apply the DDPG algorithm in TensorFlow \cite{abadi2016tensorflow} to the more realistic road intersection scenario in Fig.~\ref{Fig:RoadIntersection}.

-The result of DDPG-based algorithms matches that of the policy iteration algorithm using Python MDP Toolbox \cite{Python_MDP} (serving as the optimal policy).
-The total throughput obtained by the policy iteration algorithm and DDPG-based algorithms are shown as dashed lines and solid lines in Fig.~\ref{Fig:ThroughputWithLambdaDDPGAndOptimal}.
+\textbf{Results}: The total throughput obtained by the policy iteration algorithm and DDPG-based algorithms are shown as dashed lines and solid lines in Fig.~\ref{Fig:ThroughputWithLambdaDDPGAndOptimal}.
 Therefore, DDPG-based algorithms achieve near optimal policies.
 We see that, the total throughput in JointControl is the largest, which is much higher than PowerControl and FlightControl.
 This is in consistent with our believes that the JointControl of power and flight allocation will be better than the control of either of both.
 The performance of PowerControl is better than FlightControl.
 The throughput increases with the increasing of vehicle arrival probability $\lambda$ in all algorithms, and it saturates when $\lambda \geq 0.6$ due to traffic congestion.

+The result of proposed algorithms matches that of the optimal policy.
+Therefore, we get a conclusion that the DDPG-based algorithms achieve the optimality in the simple road in Fig.~\ref{Fig:RoadIntersectionInModel}.